-Standards effective in 2017:
+Standards effective in 2018:

-The IASB issued new standards, amendments to standards and interpretations that are effective in 2017, or the 2017 New Standards.
-None of the 2017 New Standards affected the Company's financial statements.
+The IASB issued new standards, amendments to standards and interpretations that were effective in 2018, or the 2018 New Standards.
+None of the 2018 New Standards affected the Company's consolidated financial statements.

 Standards issued but not yet effective: